“No amount of effort can save you from oblivion.”

 I like to calmly and rationally discuss my views in a conformist manor even though I consider myself to the extreme left.

-I like to inflate the mechanics of a system by posing as one of them, then slowly start the rot from the inside of the empire.
+I like to infiltrate the mechanics of a system by posing as one of them, then slowly start the rot from the inside of the empire.

 In what reads like the more hopeless counterpart to David Foster Wallace’s meditation on popular taste, Cobain bemoans the American propensity for fads: